Glycolic Acid vs Salicylic Acid: Which Is Better?

 Exfoliation Method

-Glycolic acid works by loosening the bonds between dead skin cells on the skin's surface.
-This promotes cell turnover and reveals fresher, smoother skin.
+Glycolic acid works by loosening the bonds between dead cells on the skin's top layer.
+This promotes cell turnover and reveals brighter skin underneath.

-This method of exfoliation makes glycolic acid effective for improving the appearance of dull and textured skin.
+This method of exfoliation makes glycolic acid effective for reducing fine lines, improving the appearance of fine lines, and treating sun damage.

-Conversely, salicylic acid penetrates deep into the pores to dissolve excess oil and dead skin cells.
+Conversely, salicylic acid penetrates pores to dissolve excess oil and dead cells.

 This makes it highly effective in treating acne and blackheads, as well as preventing future breakouts.